karrtik3108/Road-Section-Time-Series/README.md

 # Road-Section-Time-Series-Prediction
-Made by - Dhananjay Singh Mehta
+Made by - Kartik Bhardwaj

 # Task
 We are predicting the parameters Para-9, Para-10, Para-11, Para-12, and Para-13 for year 10 from a 10-year dataset from an IoT sensor on the road.